On a full-frame camera, focal lengths of 35mm or wider are considered wide angle lenses. These are great for landscape photography.

 B) Hyperfocal Point

 When you are photographing landscapes with a wide angle lens, try this; include foreground interest and focus onto the hyperfocal point.
+The hyperfocal point is the closest distance a lens can be focused while keeping objects at infinity acceptably sharp.
 This maximizes the depth-of-field.

 Tip #1: Try a Polarizing Filter